susannalles/CATARSL/index.md

 ## Welcome

-Computer-Assisted Text Analysis for Resource-Scare Literatures (CARTARSL) will be held on April 24-25, 2019 at the University of Miami, FL
+Computer-Assisted Text Analysis for Resource-Scarce Literatures (CARTARSL) will be held on April 24-25, 2019 at the University of Miami, FL

 ![alt text](/CATARSL/img/textViz.png "Logo Title Text 1")